IdeaBridge/AapliDocumentation/pages/mydoc/email.md

 ## Advanced Properties of email component:

-{% include image.html file="email3.jpg" url="https://admin.aapli.co/form-builder" alt="Email" caption="Advanced Properties of Email component" %}
+{% include image.html file="email3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Email" caption="Advanced Properties of Email component" %}

 1. **Field can be hidden from the responder:** This checkbox allows you to hide the Email field from the user or responder, making it not visible on the form.